-SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT FOR THE YEAR ENDING JUNE 30, 2021
+SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT FOR THE YEAR ENDING JUNE 30, 2022

-County of Pottawatomie) The undersigned auditing firm of lawful age, being fir force and effect Accountant's Professional Liability In School Audit Law" at the time of audit contract and Public Schools for the audit year 2020-21. nsurance in accordance with the "Oklahoma Public Wilson, Dotson & Associates, P.L.L.C.
-Auditing Firm Parallel R. Dotson by Authorized Agent Subscribed and sworn to before me this 16th day of De ecember, 2021.
+State of Oklahoma))ss County of Pottawatomie)

+The undersigned auditing firm of lawful age, being first duly sworn on oath says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Chelsea Public Schools for the audit year 2021-22.

+Wilson, Dotson & Associates, P.L.L.C.
+Auditing Firm

+Parmeles R. Dotor

+by Authorized Agent

+Subscribed and sworn to before me this 2nd day of December, 2022.

+ma Cook

 Notary Public (Commission # 11002236) My Commission Expires March 10, 2023

+LISA COOK

-NOTARY PUBLIC - STATE OF OKLAHOMA MY COMMISSION EXPIRES MAR.
-10, 2023 COMMISSION # 11002236
+NOTARY PUBLIC - STATE OF OKLAHOMA

+MY COMMISSION EXPIRES MAR.
+10, 2023

+COMMISSION # 11002236